-Nyungwe forest National Park is located in southwestern Rwanda, at the border with Burundi, south, and Lake Kivu, Democratic Republic of the Congo to the west.
-Nyungwe rainforest is probably the best preserved rainforest in the mountains throughout Central Africa.
+Nyungwe Forest National Park is located in southwestern Rwanda, at the border with Burundi, south, and Lake Kivu, the Democratic Republic of the Congo to the west.
+Nyungwe rainforest is probably the best-preserved rainforest in the mountains throughout Central Africa.
 It is located in the watershed between the basin of the River Congo to the west and the basin of the River Nile to the east.
 From the east side of the Nyungwe forest comes also one of the branches of the Nile sources.
-Nyungwe Forest National Park was established in 2004 and covers an area of approximately 970 km² of rainforest, bamboo, grassland, Swamps and bogs.
+Nyungwe Forest National Park was established in 2004 and covers an area of approximately 970 km² of rainforest, bamboo, grassland, Swamps, and bogs.
 The nearest town is Cyangugu, 54 km to the west.
-Mount Bigugu is located within the park borders.
+Mount Bigugu is located within the park’s borders.

 PARK AT A GLANCE